What is the Beloit College Revolving Loan Fund?

 How are projects chosen?

-The projects will be evaluated based on environmental benefit, payment mechanism, sustainability, and on campus focus as outlined in the Charter (link to charter).
+The projects will be evaluated based on environmental benefit, payment mechanism, sustainability, and on campus focus as outlined in the Charter.
 While the goal is to fund every project meeting these criteria, the BCRLF is limited by the availability of funds.

 What if my project proposal was denied funding?